How a Free Home Appraisal Works

 CMA pulls in characteristics an AVM might miss

-The CMA, with a more in-depth look at unique characteristics of your home and property, will be more accurate than an online estimate, and can actually be used to help guide your pricing strategy before your home hits the market.
-If your agent’s done their homework, the CMA should be close to the appraising price of the home.
+The CMA, which takes a more in-depth look at the unique characteristics of your home and property, will be more accurate than an online estimate and can actually help guide your pricing strategy before your home hits the market.
+If your agent has done their homework, the CMA should be close to the home’s appraisal price.

 How to get a CMA